tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 4. Instructor Do: Data Preparation for Unsupervised Learning (10 min)

-In this activity, students will learn about the data preparation considerations they should take into account before they start working with unsupervised learning algorithms.
+In this activity, students will learn about data preparation considerations they should consider prior to working with unsupervised learning algorithms.

 **Files:**